How to Get Rid of Boxelder Bugs: 3 Steps

 Because Cedarcide Outdoor Bug Control is plant-based and family-safe, no downtime is necessary.
 You, your family, and pets can enjoy your lawn right after application!

-For additional protection, we strongly advise spreading Cedar Granules throughout your outdoor space, especially in and around maple trees and wherever else boxelder bugs congregate.
+For additional protection, spread Cedar Granules throughout your outdoor space, especially in and around maple trees and wherever else boxelder bugs congregate.

 Thankfully, there’s an easy, quick, and natural way to break up these annoying gatherings.
 Just turn your garden hose to full force and give any boxelder bug clusters you come across a quick blast of water.
 That’s all there is to it.
 While this won’t solve your boxelder bug problem outright, it can substantially decrease their numbers.